Yaoyuewang/fractional-control-epilepsy/README.md

 This repository contains the code used in the paper:

-**Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures** Yaoyue Wang, Arian Ashourvan, Guilherme Ramos, Paul Bogdan, Emily Pereira
+**Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures** Yaoyue Wang, Arian Ashourvan, Guilherme Ramos, Emily Pereira

 ## Overview